twothirds-dev/eloquent-traits/docs/enums.md

 # Field Enumeration

-The `Enum` trait is a really useful way to allow you to pre-define all of the valid values for a given field on a model and enforce that their values are set appropriately.
+The `Enums` trait is a really useful way to allow you to pre-define all of the valid values for a given field on a model and enforce that their values are set appropriately.
 This basically allows you to treat a field as a menu without the database overhead of dealing with true enum fields or lookup tables.

-### Add the `Enum` trait to your model
+### Add the `Enums` trait to your model

 ```php
 namespace App;